heinovski/plafosim/README.md

 ### Advanced Simulation

 You can use a variety of different parameters to customize your simulation.
-E.g., use the parameters `vehicles` to configure the number of vehicles in the simulation
+E.g., use the parameter `vehicles` to configure the number of vehicles in the simulation

 ```./plafosim.py --vehicles 1000```